Expanding what you are learning, and linking it to personal things in your life will make your learning more robust and interesting.

 But let's go back to expanding on information and see how this works.
 We know that education and learning is about increasing your skill as a thinker and user of what you have learned .

 So, it's not about receiving and logging information.
+We need more advanced learning strategies than that.

 But let’s be clear, you do need to think on things in a way that is not just fanciful.
 You can start by confirming or consolidating your knowledge on your topic by asking definitional questions to check your understanding.
 You do need to know your key concepts before you progress into exploring them further.